truenas/documentation/content/en/hub/initial-setup/storage/encryption.md

 # Encryption

-To Encrtypt a pool follow the same process as creating a new pool.
+During the creation of a pool, the root dataset can be encrypted.
+Follow the same process as creating a new pool.
 In addition to the standard process, you will need to check the **Encryption** option at the top of the page.

 <img src="/images/TN-12.0-encryption-1.PNG">
 <br><br>